Your Child’s Development: 3-5 Days

 - stares briefly at bright objects placed in front of the face

-Every child develops at his or her own pace, but if there's something that concerns you, tell your doctor.
+Every child develops at their own pace.
+But if something concerns you, tell your doctor.
 Also tell the doctor if your baby:

 - doesn't suck well at the breast or on a nipple